American Legion Scholarships

 Legion posts select high school juniors to attend the program.
 In most cases, individual expenses are paid by the sponsoring post, a local business or another community-based organization.

 II.
 The Damascus American Legion Auxiliary Unit 171 scholarship program includes scholarships for female students who are interested in furthering their education in institutions of higher learning.
 Applicants will be judged on scholastic achievement, leadership, character, work experience, their submitted essay, and school and community activities.
-Complete details are listed on the scholarship application, which will be available in late January 2019, for pick up at the career centers in Damascus HS, Clarksburg HS, the American Legion Post Home at 10201 Lewis Dr. Damascus MD, tel.
-(301) 253-0769), or by clicking on the link below.
-Applications must be postmarked no later than March 31, 2019.
+Complete details are listed on the scholarship application, which will be available in late January 2023 by clicking on the link below.
+For additional information please contact Marianne DiSomma.

 A. High School Seniors General Scholarship Program.
 This year Auxiliary Unit 171 will be offering two scholarships, in the amount of $1,000, for female High School Seniors.
 Applicants will be judged as described above.